Treat your employees, like you would treat your customers.

 A good example of gamification in action is Codecademy, which is a website that aims to teach computer programming.
 To get beginners involved and excited about learning to code, the user is awarded points and awards as they successfully complete tasks.
 Additionally, the website incorporates playful elements throughout the learning process to keep the user engaged.

 A great example of a company that is taking these same ideas and applying them to the corporate sector is Evaluagent.
 They design software that takes the relatively mundane job of a call center agent to a different level.
 They do this by introducing user-friendly dashboards, game mechanics, social interaction and material rewards to interject some fun and competition into an otherwise routine day.
-Check out their video with testimonials from employees.

 6. Create a social work environment